spideythewebhead/http_client_plugin/README.md

      <br />
      <br />

-   Receives an required `path` parameter.
+   Receives a required `path` parameter.
 The path can be an empty string.

    Example: